ncatlab/nlab-content/pages/4/0/4/4/4404/content.md

 * [[Carl Brans]] _Absolulte spacetime: the twentieth century ether_ Gen. Rel.
 Grav.
 31, (1999),  597--609

 #### Generation of source terms (fields)

-Brans conjectured in the papers above, that exotic smoothness should be a source of an additional gravitational field (Brans conjecture).
+Brans conjectured in the papers above, that exotic smoothness should be a source of an additional [[gravity|gravitational field]] (Brans conjecture).
 This conjecture was confirmed for compact $4$-manifolds (using implicitly a mapping of basic classes):

 * [[Torsten Asselmeyer]] _Generation of source terms in general relativity by differential structures_ Class.
 Quant.
 Grav.
 14, (1996), 749--758